onkarsabnis/CAPE/README.md

 # CAPE
-Computer_Aided_Process_Engineering(CAPE) course of the department of Chemical Engineering
+Computer_Aided_Process_Engineering(CAPE) course of the Department of Chemical Engineering